achimkoh/svt/_projects/translations-editing.md

 Selected works:

 __Translations 번역 작업__

+H.G. 마스터스.
+(2018). "날것의 자율성".
+For Ha Chong-Hyun's solo exhibition at Kukje Gallery Busan.
+Upcoming.

+안휘경.
+(2018). "실험정신: 단색화 이전, 1967년-74년 사이의 하종현".
+For Ha Chong-Hyun's solo exhibition at Kukje Gallery Busan.
+Upcoming.

+Yoon, Heijeong.
+"Landscapes from an Age of Purity."
+Exhibition review for Ugo Rondinone's _earthing_ at Kukje Gallery.

+Beck, Jeesook.
+"From Korea with Love."
+Essay on Yang Haegue, translated for Art Gallery of Ontario.
+Upcoming.

+Min, Guhong.
+"On introducing your company."
+Interview. _[The Creative Independent](https://thecreativeindependent.com/people/editor-and-ceo-min-guhong-on-introducing-your-company/)_, 2019.

+Beck, Jeesook. "(Public) Art of Damage." _[Kim Yong Ik](https://www.cahiersdart.com/news/2018/march-2018/kim-yong-ik-untitled-utopias)_.
+Paris: Editions Cahiers D'Art, 2018.

+Boulvain, Thibault.
+"In the Disorder of the World." _From Vietnam to Berlin_.
+Gwangju: Asia Culture Center, 2018.

 Beck, Jeesook.
 "Caressing The Skin of History." _[Korea Artist Prize 2017](http://koreaartistprize.org/en/)_.
 Seoul: National Museum of Modern and Contemporary Art, 2017.